mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Re-Initialization {#re-initialization}

-If a client wants to re-initialize a group, they MUST include a `PSKId` in the Welcome message of the new group using the `psktype` "mls-internal", as well as a valid epoch number within the list of maintained `recovery_secret` secrets and the group ID of the group they want to re-initialize.
-They also must include a nonce to avoid key re-use. [[TODO: How to derive the nonce?
-From the recovery secret?]]
+If the group is created as the follow-up to a `Re-Init` proposal, the creator MUST include a `PSKId` in the Welcome message of the new group using the `psktype` `re-initialization`, as well as a valid epoch number within the list of maintained `recovery_secret` secrets and the group ID of the group they want to re-initialize.
+They also must include a nonce to avoid key re-use.

 ~~~~~
 struct {